What is a gum infection/gingivitis and how does it develop?

 Healthy gums are pale pink.
-Inflamed gums, on the other hand, are reddish to dark red or even bluish.
-The following images show inflamed gums (left) and healthy gums (right).
+Inflamed tissue is reddish to dark red or even bluish.

 Treatment and prevention

 THE GOOD NEWS - inflamed gums can be reversed without any lasting damage.

 A professional cleaning and instructions from a dental hygienist are important.
 Following through with the advice from the hygienist is crucial for a successful result.
 Maintaining consistent daily home care incorporating brushing twice and use of an interdental cleaning aid is necessary for prevention.